 The device comes with a rechargable 3-Volt Battery, carrying case, and includes a 2 year warranty.

-Currently available for only $250 on Amazon, the Bushnell Tour V3 is of awesome value, and is our pick as the best golf rangefinder for the money.
+The Bushnell Tour V3 is of awesome value, and is our pick as the best golf rangefinder for the money.

 Golf Rangefinder Comparison Chart